 Figure 6.
-ESA research and operational missions during the strategy timeframe.
-Missions to be launched or operational during the coming years (2026-2031) and in the longer term (up to 2040) are identified.
-Note: this data is extracted from the CEOS database and all dates for launch/EOL dates are subject to change.
+ESA Earth Explorer and Copernicus EO Missions during the strategy timeframe - missions to be launched during the coming years (2026-2031) and in the longer term (up to 2040) are identified.

 Building on this expanding spaceborne infrastructure and the information provided by existing and planned missions (Figure 6), specified CSQs for which demonstrable progress can be made in the sixyear time frame up to 2031 will be addressed through ESA's EO programmes.
 Benefits in addressing the Earth system knowledge gaps expressed by the CSQs should include: